doriolson/CMOR_438_Final_Repository/Data/README.md

 - `education`, `educational-num`: Education level in categories and numeric encoding.
 - `hours-per-week`: Number of hours worked per week.
 - `capital-gain`, `capital-loss`: Financial gain or loss from investment activities.
+- `relationship`: status of the individual within their family (husband, unmarried, own)
+- `race`, `gender`: categorical descriptors of the race and gender of the individual.
+- `native-country`: country of origin.
+- `fnlwgt`: scaling factor that accounts for the number of people represented by each observation.
 - `income`: Target variable indicating income level.

 The dataset has been preprocessed to handle categorical encoding, and it contains no missing values, making it straightforward for modeling and evaluation.

+The link to this dataset on kaggle can be found here: https://www.kaggle.com/datasets/wenruliu/adult-income-dataset.

 ---